-We use FortiGate for our filtering service and Senso to monitor school owned devices, to protect students while they are online on a school device.
+We use FortiGate for our firewall services, Smoothwall for filtering internet access and Senso to monitor school owned devices.
+These services protect students and staff while they are online on a school device or using their own device on a BOYD network.
 These systems are routinely monitored by appropriate trained staff and will flag concerns when they are identified.
 The effectiveness of these systems is regularly reviewed by our staff to ensure they capture the current risks faced by children online.
 This information is used to inform a whole school approach to online safety.